brianhigh/research-computing/regex.md

 It is called, "Regular Expressions", among other names...

-Regular expressions are "wildcard" search patterns that can be used to _match_ text and also to help replace text.
+Regular expressions are "wildcard" search patterns that can be used to _match_ text and also to help _replace_ text.
 They use a special syntax which we will learn today.

-Regular expressions are supported by applications such as MS-Word, NotePad++, TextWrangler, jEdit, Gedit, and RStudio.
+Regular expressions are supported by applications such as MS-Word, Notepad++, TextWrangler, jEdit, Gedit, and RStudio.
 They are also supported by programming languages like Perl, Python, JavaScript, R, C#, and Bash.